 Customizing Cocoa Even Further

 You can customize Cocoa using the Customizer.
-This way you can try different logo or header images, change the background color, or add new widgets without the need to save your settings right away.
+This way you can try out different logo or header images, change the background color, or add new widgets without the need to save your settings right away.

 Quick Specs (all measurements in pixels):